tutumcloud/api-docs/source/includes/container.md

-cpu_shares | The relative CPU priority of the container (see [Runtime Constraints on CPU and Memory](https://docs.docker.com/reference/run/#runtime-constraints-on-cpu-and-memory) for more information) memory | The memory limit of the container in MB (see [Runtime Constraints on CPU and Memory](https://docs.docker.com/reference/run/#runtime-constraints-on-cpu-and-memory) for more information) autorestart | Whether to restart the container automatically if it stops (see [Crash recovery](https://support.tutum.co/support/solutions/articles/5000012174-crash) for more information) autoreplace | Whether to replace the container automatically with a new one if it stops (see [Crash recovery](https://support.tutum.co/support/solutions/articles/5000012174-crash) for more information) autodestroy | Whether to terminate the container automatically if it stops (see [Autodestroy](https://support.tutum.co/support/solutions/articles/5000012175-) for more information) roles | List of Tutum roles asigned to this conatiner (see [Service links](https://support.tutum.co/support/solutions/articles/5000012181-service) for more information) actions | List of resource URIs of the `Action` objects that apply to the container
+cpu_shares | The relative CPU priority of the container (see [Runtime Constraints on CPU and Memory](https://docs.docker.com/reference/run/#runtime-constraints-on-cpu-and-memory) for more information) memory | The memory limit of the container in MB (see [Runtime Constraints on CPU and Memory](https://docs.docker.com/reference/run/#runtime-constraints-on-cpu-and-memory) for more information) autorestart | Whether to restart the container automatically if it stops (see [Crash recovery](https://support.tutum.co/support/solutions/articles/5000012174-crash) for more information) autodestroy | Whether to terminate the container automatically if it stops (see [Autodestroy](https://support.tutum.co/support/solutions/articles/5000012175-) for more information) roles | List of Tutum roles asigned to this conatiner (see [Service links](https://support.tutum.co/support/solutions/articles/5000012181-service) for more information) actions | List of resource URIs of the `Action` objects that apply to the container